duythai3/ubuntu/tab-completion.md

 5. Type `ls /etc`, then press **Tab**.
 Tell me what happened, and why.
 6. Type `ls /etc`, then press **Tab** twice.
 What do you see on the command line?
 And why does Bash show that message?
 7. Tell me the list of commands that begin with `cat` on Ubuntu.
-8. Tell me the list of files that begin with `host` in `/etc` directory.
+8. Tell me the list of files that begin with `host` in the `/etc` directory.
 9. Tell me what the command `mv` does.(\*)